-The LA will adhere to all statutory guidelines when conducting an independent panel review, as outlined in the DfE's statutory guidance document 'Exclusion from maintained schools, academies and pupil referral units in England'.
+The LA will adhere to all statutory guidelines when conducting an independent panel review, as outlined in the DfE's statutory guidance.

-14. Appointing a SEND expert
+16. Appointing a SEND expert

 If requested by parents in their application for an independent review panel, the LA will appoint a SEND expert to attend the panel and covers the associated costs of this appointment.
 Parents have a right to request the attendance of a SEND expert at a review, regardless of whether the school recognises that their child has SEND.